The month of May – Back-to-school day with unprecedented moments

 Ms. Le Thi Ngoc Diep, Principal of Vinschool Central Park Primary school, shared: “The students cannot wait to get back to school to be reunited with their teachers and classmates, and we teachers are longing to see their happy faces again”.

 Le Dung, a student from Vinschool The Harmony Primary school, said: “I thought it would be a lot of fun to have a long Tet holiday but in fact it wasn’t.
-I could only see my classmates and teachers via the computer screen, so I really missed them.
+I could only see my classmates and teachers online, so I really missed them.
 Excitement overwhelms me as I return to school today.
 If I were to rate my excitement on a scale of 10, I would give it an 11.
 Last night, I carefully prepared for my classes today and went to bed early.
-It was great to see my classmates and teachers again and catch up on their life during the pandemic”.
+It was great to see my classmates and teachers again and catch up after the lockdown”.

 Eagerness was written on the faces of these kindergarteners as they saw their classmates and teachers again.